11 of the Best Places for Vegan Junk Food

-All vegans must be skinny right?
-All they can eat is salad so of course they must be super healthy too.
-Well actually no, whilst many dairy products are the source of highly calorific foods like cheese and butter, vegans can still roll around in all the oil and sugar they please without compromising their beliefs.
-So, read on as we shed some light on some the most indulgent and vegan friendly foods in London.
+If you’re taking on the daunting task of Veganuary and are thinking that you’ve signed yourself up to a dreary month of salad leaves and grains, well, think again.
+Whilst many dairy products are the source of highly calorific foods like cheese and butter, vegans can still roll around in all the oil and sugar they please without compromising their beliefs.
+So, read on as we fill you in on some the most indulgent and vegan friendly foods in London.

 Biff's Jack Shack